In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 Custom functions can also be passed to PropTypes.arrayOf or PropTypes.objectOf.
 These functions are invoked once for each array element or object property.
 They accept the props object, the index or key of the value being checked, the component name, an undocumented location parameter, and the full name of the property or element being checked.

 Props that are not named in the propTypes object are not checked.
 Default prop values are not validated unless they are used by the component.
-For each check that fails, a warning is logged to the console.
-Checks are performed only during the development build.

 Component state